 The triangle with only two equal sides is known as the isosceles triangle.
-Not only two equal sides, the isosceles triangle also consists of two equal angles.
+Not only two equal sides, but the isosceles triangle also consists of two equal angles.
 The following figure is of the isosceles triangle-

 The triangle with no equal sides is the scalene triangle.
 Each line of this triangle is of different length.
 Following is the figure of the scalene triangle:

-Types of Triangles with Respect to Angles
+Types of Triangles by Angles

 Solved Question for You

 Question 1: An equilateral triangle can also be called an acute angle, why?

 Answer: All the three sides and angles of an equilateral triangle are equal.
 Now, we know that the sum of angles in a triangle is 180°.
 Since all the three angles in an equilateral triangle are equal, we write it as: